emilijus-sileikis/WokeVillage/readme.md

 1. Download the `'.zip'` file from "Paskui Solutions";
 2. Extract the `'.zip'` file;
-3. Copy the `'.zip'` file, that got extracted from `'.zip'` into the servers "/plugins" directory.
+3. Copy the `'.jar'` file, that got extracted from `'.zip'` into the servers "/plugins" directory.

 ### Guide